modern-magic/grm/README.md

 > What is grm?

-A minimalist npm source manager.
+grm is a minimalist npm registry manager.

-> Why new nrm?
+> Why the need for a new nrm?

-Installing `nrm` is too slow, and `grm` can be fast.
+Installing `nrm` can be slow, and `grm` is much faster.

-> Why not so comprehensive
+> Why is it not so comprehensive

-Because we are only source manager.
+Because grm is only a source manager.

 > Why choose grm?

-Compress to `nrm` and `nnrm` . `grm` has more advantages in installing.
-Benefit from golang cross platform.
+In comparason to [`nrm`](https://github.com/Pana/nrm) and [`nnrm`](https://github.com/YunYouJun/nnrm) `grm` is faster and does not require node.

 > Why do I get a virus report when I use the msi installation package?

-We use upx to pack grm.
-So in some antivirus software will report it have a virus.
-But you can use it with confidence. grm is a poison free program :)
+We use upx to package grm.
+So some antivirus software will report it as a virus.
+But you can use it with confidence. grm is a poison free program :) (check the source if you don't trust us)

-> Why does it not work when I use brew installation on linux?
+> Why does it not work when I use the brew installation on linux?

-In some distributions, `git` uses many aliases, including `grm`, so we need to `unalias grm` and then it will work.
+In some distributions, `git` uses many aliases, including `grm`, so we need to run `unalias grm` in the `.bashrc`/`.zshrc` and then it will work.

 ## All Contributors